-When working with Primary School aged children I will use an ‘Integrative’ approach with influences from Play Therapy, Sand Tray Therapy, Cognitive Behavioural Therapy (CBT), Person Centred Therapy and psycho-education around emotional regulation.
+When working with Primary & Secondary School aged children I will use an ‘Integrative’ approach with influences from Play Therapy, Sand Tray Therapy, Cognitive Behavioural Therapy (CBT), Person Centred Therapy and psycho-education around emotional regulation.
 As an 'Integrative' therapist I can adapt my therapy plan to be responsive to the needs and developmental age of your child.

 Play involves using creativity and metaphor within our sessions.
 Being playful is vital to every child’s social, emotional, cognitive, physical, creative and language development.
-It helps make learning concrete for all children and young people including those for whom verbal communication may be difficult.
+It helps enable emotional expression for all children and young people including those for whom verbal communication may be difficult.

 Non-directive Play Therapy is a counselling approach used to help children communicate their inner experiences through the use of toys and play.